-According to a study by Mental Health America (MHA) and the National Alliance on Mental Illness (NAMI), about 8.4 million Americans are caregivers to an adult with a mental health condition, such as bipolar disorder.
-About 75% of these caregivers report feeling high levels of emotional stress.
+About 8.4 million Americans are caregivers to an adult with a mental health condition, such as bipolar disorder, according to a survey from the National Alliance on Caregiving conducted in partnership with Mental Health America (MHA) and the National Alliance on Mental Illness (NAMI).
+Seventy-four percent of these caregivers report feeling high levels of emotional stress.
 Could you be one of them?
 Here are some signs to look for:

 Maybe you’ve seen some of the telltale signs of stress and you’re wondering what to do about it.
 You may be tempted to dismiss it as “just part of my role” as a caregiver and try to ignore it.
 Or, you could believe that focusing on your own needs is in some way selfish.
 Looking a little deeper at your thoughts around self-care can be a good first step.
 After you do, you can try out these strategies for making the stress more manageable: